 We use the finest Furniture Grade American Hardwoods found in the Northern Appalachia Region of New England.
 Sourced from sustainable managed Amish saw mills from the very heart of the region.

 Firstly, because they are so hard!
-On balance, these slow growing trees are over 15% harder then their european rivals.
+On balance, these slow-growing trees are over 15% harder than their European rivals.
 We only use the Heartwood, the most prized portion of the tree, this is because the timber is at its most strongest and has very little defects.
 However, we have gone one step further, and only use Furniture Grade.
 This is the few selected pieces cut from the Heartwood and graded by Timber Graders as Furniture Grade, the highest quality.
 This on a whole makes up less than 15% of the tree.
 This Grade has become the most sought after by fine furniture makers.

 Everything we use is FSC and PEFC and always will be.

 There is something romantic about using English Oak.
 Call it tradition, eco-friendly, but just getting your hands on a timber that has grown on english soil, managed on an english historic country estate for generations, felled and sawn less than 25 miles away from your workshop is quite a privilege.

 English Oak has been regarded as the king of all oak trees.
 It has such a rich golden colour.
 Yes we do use American White Oak for our Boards but it has one flaw.
 American White Oak does not do well outside due to open capillaries in the timber, if not well treated fungus can set in.
 It is best suited for internal joinery.

 Being in the Surrey Hills, we have a great source of English Oak on our doorstep and to most joinery workshops and carpenters we know, this would be sufficient.
 Still, we have gone one step further.
 We hand-pick everything, right down to the Beech we use to make our garden pegs to ensure the highest quality.